Seagate Barracuda: Barracuda ATA III (2000)

 Available in capacities between 10 GB and 40 GB, with a 2 MB cache.
 Supports up to ATA/100 interface.
+Some models even had optional fluid dynamic bearings which made the drive much quieter than ball bearing counterparts although not standard with ball bearings still being the default configuration at factory.
+The FDB models had significantly quieter idle operation and also noticeably quieter read/write operations too due to reduced vibration from the spindle bearings.
 Seagate announced launch of Barracuda ATA III on September 6, 2000.

 Barracuda ATA IV (2001)

 Available in capacities between 20 GB and 80 GB, with a 2 MB cache.
 Supports up to the ATA/100 interface.
-These drives operate very quietly as they are one of the first hard drives to use fluid dynamic bearings in their spindle motors.
-Furthermore, their seek times were slowed in firmware to reduce noise output.
+These drives operate very quietly as they are one of the first hard drives to exclusively use fluid dynamic bearings in their spindle motors and are significantly quieter in idle and also reads/writes.
+Furthermore, their seek times were slowed in firmware to reduce noise output via Automatic Acoustic Management(AAM) despite the ATA III being the first to include AAM.

 These disks cannot operate reliably at ATA/100 on RCC/ServerWorks IDE controllers, as their drivers blacklist the disks, thus limiting their operation to ATA/66.

 Barracuda ATA IV was the first generation of Barracuda ATA drives to be available exclusively with fluid dynamic bearings in spindle motors.
 Seagate announced their launch on June 27, 2001.